neel902/PyBit/README.md

 ## Usage

 First, install this repo.
-Then, you can edit the ROM.pb8 in scripts to program the VM
+Then, you can edit the ROM.pb8 in scripts to program the VM, or set 'run_py_bit.pb8.bat' as your default for .pb8 files

 ## Commands